YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If the scalp is still scabbed, wet, painful, increasingly red, hot, swollen, draining, or sensitive to light touch, do not cover the problem with sunscreen.
 The clinic needs to see the skin clearly.
 Product can hide the pattern and delay the right advice.

 Mild redness can be part of healing, but worsening redness needs judgment.
-The page on redness, scabs, or pimples after a hair transplant explains the warning signs that deserve review rather than cosmetic covering.
+Redness, scabs, or pimples after a hair transplant need review when they worsen, drain, hurt, or become difficult to see under product.

 If redness is the reason you want sunscreen, ask whether you are trying to protect the scalp from ultraviolet light or hide a healing concern.
 Protection is reasonable after the skin closes.
 Hiding a worsening sign is not.